Abdul Aziz Mirza: Staff and Command appointments

-Throughout his career in Navy, Mirza commanded two submarines– the Daphné and Agosta 70.
-Mirza also commanded the guided missile destroyer and a fleet of tankers as an officer in the Navy.
+During his career in Navy, Mirza commanded two submarines, a guided missile destroyer, and a fleet tanker as an officer in the Navy.
 In 1990, he was posted at the Navy NHQ as a Naval Secretary, and held officer commanding assignments, first serving as the Flag Officer Commanding (FOC) of the 25th Destroyer Squadron as Commodore in 1993.
 In 1994, he was promoted as Rear-Admiral and made Additional Secretary at the Ministry of Defence, working on various defence and procurement programmes.
 In 1994, he led series of complicated and lengthy negotiations, together with Prime Minister Benazir Bhutto, with France over the technology transfer of Agosta 90B class long-range submarines.

 It was during this time, he became closer to many politicians and bureaucrats while working on the procurement deals in 1994–97.
 In 1997, he was appointed as DCNS (Operations) and elevated as Vice Chief of Naval Staff with a rank of Vice-Admiral.